 The inductor current decreases as the load decreases.
-Once the inductor current reaches zero, the operation switches from continuous conduction mode (CCM) to discontinuous conduction mode (DCM).
+If MODE is floating or pulled to ground, once the inductor current reaches zero, the operation switches from continuous conduction mode (CCM) to discontinuous conduction mode (DCM).

 The power save mode operation is shown in Figure 3.
 When V{FB} is below V{REF} , the HS-FET is turned on for a fixed interval, which is determined by a one-shot on-timer, as shown in Equation 1.
 When the HS-FET is turned off, the LS-FET is turned on until the inductor current reaches zero.
-In DCM operation, V{FB} cannot reach V{REF} while the inductor current is approaching zero.
+In DCM operation, V{FB} does not reach V{REF} while the inductor current is approaching zero.
 The LS-FET driver switches to tri-state (high-Z) whenever the inductor current reaches zero.
 As a result, the efficiency at light load is greatly improved.
 In light-load condition, the HS-FET is not turned on as frequently as in heavy-load condition.
 This is called skip mode.

-At light-load or no-load condition, the output drops very slowly, and the MP8756 reduces the switching frequency to achieve high efficiency.
+At light-load or no-load condition, the output drops very slowly, and the MP8759 reduces the switching frequency to achieve high efficiency.